Adam Wielomski

-Adam Wielomski (born 1972) is a professor at the University of Natural Sciences and Humanities in Siedlce, where he teaches in the Institute of Social Sciences and Security of the Faculty of Humanities.
+Adam Wielomski (born December 25, 1972) is a Polish professor of the history of political thought at Stefan Wyszyński University Warsaw and formerly at the University of Natural Sciences and Humanities in Siedlce, where he taught in the Institute of Social Sciences and Security of the Faculty of Humanities.
 Wielomski is the author and co-author of several books on Spanish and French counter-revolutionary political thought.
 He is also the editor-in-chief of quarterly journal Pro Fide Rege et Lege and a columnist for Najwyższy Czas!.

-He is a leader of Klub Zachowawczo-Monarchistyczny (KZM, Conservative Monarchist Club) a right wing lobby, and was a former contributor to the Łodzian Ruch Narodowy (ŁRN) (Łódzki Ruch Narodowy) „Szczerbiec”.
+Since 2004, he is the chairman of Klub Zachowawczo-Monarchistyczny (Conservative Monarchist Club), a right wing lobby group.
+Together with his wife Magdalena Ziętek-Wielomska, he founded "Pro Vita Bona", a think tank promoting entrepreneurship and Catholic ethics.

-Wielomski identifies as a Traditionalist Catholic and conservative, but objects to the rising affiliation of Traditionalist Catholicism with the "Völkisch movement" in Poland.
+Wielomski identifies as a Traditionalist Catholic and conservative and objects to the rising affiliation of traditionalism in Poland with racialist currents, i.e. neopaganism and Evolian thought.